 Then there was that fence

-A few years later I was playing hide-and-seek with some of my friends in the Old Town area of San Diego.
+A few years later, I was playing hide-and-seek with some of my friends in the Old Town area of San Diego.
 The wooded park was up on a hill near an old Spanish mission.
-I was running as fast as I could to find a spot to hide, when I jumped over a fence.
-I was about to leap over the bushes on the other side of it when I had the feeling that I should stop.
+I was running as fast as I could to find a spot to hide when I jumped over a fence.
+I was about to leap over the bushes on the other side when I felt that I should stop.
 That was when I realized that on the other side of those bushes was a forty-foot drop onto a highway just under the cliff.
-Had I not stopped, I would have fell onto traffic from above.
+Had I not stopped, I would have fallen into traffic from above.

-I hope you understand the point that fences and railings are standards we should not cross.
+I hope you understand that fences and railings are standards we should not cross.

 Watching solar eclipse through binoculars

-I wasn’t much older when I learned that on a certain day there would be a partial solar eclipse.
+I wasn’t much older when I learned that on a certain day, there would be a partial solar eclipse.
 I had a good pair of binoculars at the time.
-My mother was into the old-style of photography that involved materials called film and negatives.
-When you picked up your developed pictures from the photography store, you were also given the negatives for those pictures so you could make copies of them later if you wished.
+My mother was into the old style of photography that involved materials called film and negatives.
+When you picked up your developed pictures from the photography store, you were also given the negatives so you could make copies of them later.

 As I gazed in wonder, I felt a sharp, burning sting on my cheek.
 The burn was caused by the uncovered half of the binoculars that focused the sun’s light onto my cheek.